 Some goods sell like hot cakes, while others get picked up once in a blue moon.
 Because of FBA’s storage costs (including long-term storage and the Q4 rate hike) slow-moving products can work out to be very expensive.

-In these instances, you might decide to ship the products yourself and enrol in SFP, so you can reap the benefits of the Prime badge without the downsides that might come from having those products in FBA.
+In these instances, you might decide to ship the products yourself and enroll in SFP.
+Then, you can reap the benefits of the Prime badge without the downsides that might come from having those products in FBA.

 Where your products are stored is an important factor in determining liability for U.S. sales tax.